- Who we are

 - Advice and guidance

 - Advisory Panel on Public Sector Information

 The impact of dust

-- measure dust levels and calculate rates of deposition in the different storage areas
+- measure dust levels and calculate rates of deposition in the storage areas

-- measure the effectiveness of boxes in limiting the risks to the collection due to dust, and determine which factors influence the amount of dust entering the boxes
+- measure the effectiveness of boxes in limiting the risks to the collection, and determine which factors influence the amount of dust entering the boxes

 The results of this work have improved our understanding of the risk that dust poses to our collection and, importantly, has influenced decisions and policy regarding the cleaning of the storage areas at Kew.